godotengine/godot-docs/classes/class_node2d.rst

 Description
 -----------

-A 2D game object, with a position, rotation and scale.
-All 2D physics nodes and sprites inherit from Node2D.
+A 2D game object, with a transform (position, rotation, and scale).
+All 2D nodes, including physics objects and sprites, inherit from Node2D.
 Use Node2D as a parent node to move, scale and rotate children in a 2D project.
-Also gives control on the node's render order.
+Also gives control of the node's render order.

 Tutorials
 ---------